ovh/docs/pages/cloud/private-cloud/delete_datastore/guide.en-gb.md

 > [!warning]
 >
-> Please note that you cannot remove the  **two 300 GB or 1.2 TB datastores** included in your pack.
-For security reasons, the removal request will also be blocked if you have virtual machines (VMs) on the datastore concerned (they will be listed in the confirmation window).
+> For security reasons, the removal request will be blocked if you have virtual machines (VMs) on the datastore concerned (they will be listed in the confirmation window).
 >